Isacww/Is/Atlas/Books/Holographic worldview - Talbot - 2025-12-17.md

 Tests show that out sences are frequency-analyzers. [[Nikolai Bernstein]]'s discovery even showed that our physical movements may be encoded in our brains in a [[Language of Fourier Wave Forms]].
 With this he could predict the movements of his subjects to an impressive precision. --> Maybe the brain stores information this way?

 ## Pribram encounters Bohm
 With all things pointing towards that reality that is "experienced" is in fact just a hologram, then what is it a hologram of?
-Pribram then wondered, was it possible that what the mystics had been sa
+Pribram then wondered, was it possible that what the mystics had been saying for centuries was true, "reality was [[maya]]", an illusion, and what was out there was really a vast, [[resonating symphony]] of wave forms, a "[[frequency domain]]", that was transformed into the world as we know it only after it entered our senses?
+This was where Bohn entered his picture.

+## Cosmos as a hologram
+An electron cannot solely be defined as a particle, since it also has wave-like qualities.
+This phenomena of something that somehow embodies both is called "[[quanta]]" and physicists believe that they are the basic stuff from which the entire universe is made.
+A common way of thinking is that quanta (which is a multiple if a single quantum) only "acts" or transforms into particles when observed.
+But Bohm thinks differently.

+## A living sea of Electrons
 ## Synchronicities
 <!-- events that lined up -->